surf-visualization/blospray/readme.md

 * Only a single (hard-coded) transfer function for volume rendering is supported

-* Hierarchies of transformations (i.e. when using parenting) are not exported correctly yet, causing incorrect positions of objects.
-Top-level objects work correctly, though.

 * Only final renders (i.e. using the F12 key) are supported.
 Preview rendering is technically feasible, but is not implemented yet.

 * Error handling isn't very good yet, causing a lockup in the Blender script in case the BLOSPRAY server does something wrong (like crash ;-))